Fami6Xx/RP-Universe/src/main/java/me/fami6xx/rpuniverse/core/modules/README.md

 2. `enable()`: Called when the module is being enabled.
 This is called after initialization if the module is enabled in the configuration.
 3. `disable()`: Called when the module is being disabled.
 This is called when the plugin is disabled or when the module is disabled via API.
 4. `shutdown()`: Called when the module is being shut down.
 This is called when the plugin is disabled.
+5. `saveData()`: Called periodically by the DataSystem and when the plugin is disabled.
+This method is used to save the module's data.

 ### Module Configuration